 Donna is passionate about yoga.
-Her style of teaching is a mindful, alignment based flow, suitable for all levels, with a dose of laughter mixed in!
+Her style of teaching is a mindful, alignment-based flow, suitable for all levels, with a dose of laughter mixed in!
 She grew up on the east coast in NJ, went to school in the southeast, met her husband and moved to California for 23 years, and has now happily landed in Prescott, AZ!

-Donna holds a Master‛s degree in exercise and sport sciences, with an emphasis in sports medicine and athletic training.
+Donna holds a Master‛s degree in exercise and sports sciences, with an emphasis in sports medicine and athletic training.
 She has over 600 hours of formal yoga training and has been teaching yoga for over 13 years.
-She is a certified Yoga Therapist through the International Association of Yoga Therapy, an experienced yoga teacher registered through Yoga Alliance, a certified Relax and Renew Trainer® through Judith Hanson Lasater, Ph.D., and a certified mat pilates instructor through Pilates Academy International.
+She is a certified Yoga Therapist through the International Association of Yoga Therapy, an experienced yoga teacher registered through Yoga Alliance, a certified Relax and Renew Trainer® through Judith Hanson Lasater, Ph.D., and a certified mat Pilates instructor through Pilates Academy International.

 Over the past 7 years, Donna has focused on yoga therapy in a private setting, working one-on-one or in small group classes.
 Donna‛s deep understanding of anatomy and alignment and vast range of tools from her educational background give tremendous depth to her teaching and allows her to support and connect with her students.
 She also enjoys the energy and community of group classes and teaches at community colleges, yoga studios, and fitness centers.